 How did you come up with the idea for this race?

 Out of a combined love for the natural beauty of the Leelanau Peninsula and a forty plus year involvement in distance running, the Vineyard to Bay 25k was born in 2014.
 First and foremost was the desire to begin the event at a vineyard during the summer, when the vines are full of sun-ripened grapes.
 Next, we had to configure a route that would utilize the Leelanau Trail.
-This is a 17 mile paved recreational section that is part of the TART Trail which extends from Traverse City to Suttons Bay.
+This is a 17-mile paved recreational section that is part of the TART Trail which extends from Traverse City to Suttons Bay.
 Finally, the route needed to include the scenic views of Grand Traverse Bay that can be seen from many of the hills in the region.
-Once all of this criteria was met, the race planning began...
+Once all of these criteria were met, the race planning began.

 What can runners expect from this course?